tomasthedev/ducopriceapi/README.md

 The API documentation is avaiable at: https://api.itzzztomas.xyz/api/ Use `https://api.itzzztomas.xyz` for any api request

+**Please note that the swagger documentation was not yet propperly configures, so it shows the server as a localhost.
+Any tryout feature of swagger is going to fail.
+Use postman or any appropriate software for testing the API.
+The `https://api.itzzztomas.xyz` should be used.
+Sorry for any inconvience**

 ## How it works?
 By using currencyratesapi.com it converts the duco price to the targeted currency.